Cyral/Bricklayer/README.md

 * Found a bug?
 Report it (along with a crashlog if generated) on the [issue page](https://github.com/Cyral/Bricklayer/issues). _< Help fix and report issues_

+* Have an idea?
+Suggest it!
+Create an [issue](https://github.com/Cyral/Bricklayer/issues) with the tag "suggestion" or "idea" _< Give us something to do!_

 ###Prerequisites
 Running a build?
 You will need the below items!
 If you are looking to download and compile yourself, please follow [these steps](https://github.com/Cyral/Bricklayer/wiki/Opening-the-solution-and-running-the-source-on-your-machine).
 * Microsoft XNA Redistributable 4.0: http://www.microsoft.com/en-us/download/details.aspx?id=20914